 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (ASC 326), which provides guidance on measurement of credit losses on financial instruments.
 This ASU adds a current expected credit loss impairment model to GAAP that is based on expected losses rather than incurred losses whereby a broader range of reasonable and supportable information is required to be utilized in order to derive credit loss estimates.
-The effective date of the new guidance as amended by ASU No. 2019-10 is fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
-The adoption of ASU No. 2019-10 did not have a material or significant impact on the Company's Consolidated Financial Statements as it has been our policy to estimate and record credit losses on trade accounts receivable.
+The Company adopted this standard on November 4, 2023 which did not have a material or significant impact on the Company's Consolidated Financial Statements as it has been our policy to estimate and record credit losses on trade accounts receivable.